 At first you do train diligently.
 You say things matter-of-factly to your running pals like “I’ll join you, but my plan says I need to put in 90 minutes on my feet today in Zone 2.”
 You check those workouts off of your calendar with gusto.

 And then one Saturday morning you wake up early for your long run and discover that your toddler has thrown up all over himself and his bed.
 He wants his mommy…daddy simply won’t do.
 So you hang up your running shoes and vow to get in your long run on Sunday.
 Except Sunday you wake up with the same stomach bug, and that knocks you out for 48 solid hours.
 When you finally start feeling better, you have work and life to catch up on, and running again has to take the backseat.
 And you forgot about Grandma’s birthday party this week, you absolutely can’t miss that.
 Don’t forget about that doctors appointment that has been scheduled for 6 weeks now, so you can’t reschedule it.
 Wait, what’s that universe?
-A flat tire that leaves you stranded in the body shop for an unexpected 2 hour wait?
+A flat tire that leaves you stranded at the mechanics for an unexpected 2 hour wait?
 And it’s dark when you get out of work at 5 pm, and you really would just rather put on your sweatpants and sit on the couch with your family.
-It’s cold when you wake up at 5:00 am on a Saturday morning, and your bed is just so warm and comfortable.
+It’s cold when you wake up at 5:00 am on a Saturday morning, and your bed is just so warm and comfortable…

 (Insert your own version of life’s chaos above.)

 In the blink of an eye, 12 (16, 20) weeks have passed, and other than a handful of inconsistent or half-assed workouts, your training plan has taken a nosedive.
 Life got in the way, your motivation tanked, and you felt like you had missed too much training to even stand a chance at catching up…so you didn’t really bother trying.
 Race day comes and goes, and while you cross the finish line, you find yourself wishing you had trained harder.
+You promise yourself you’ll do better next time.

 But I’ve found a few things that tend to help: